-This blog post will provide the newest tips on fixing the "the action can't be completed because the file is open" error.
-We'll also discuss what causes the "file in use" error and how to prevent it from happening in the first place.
-Stay tuned!
+This blog post will provide the latest tips on resolving the "the action can't be completed because the file is open" error, including what causes the "file in use" issue and how to prevent it from happening in the first place.

 Windows users may have a similar experience when trying to delete a file, only to be told the file is being used.
-But you need help finding the exact program or process in Task Manager.
-The good news is that PowerToys has now released an update that adds a feature called File LockSmth on Windows 11/10.
-File LockSmth is a Windows shell extension for checking which files are in use and by which processes.
-Follow the steps below to find what's using the file.
+To find out which program or process is using the file, you can use the File LockSmth feature in PowerToys, which has been updated to work on Windows 11/10.
+This feature allows you to check which files are in use and by which processes, making it easier to identify what's using the file.

 Step 1.
 Install PowerToys from Microsoft.